tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 * `extension_type` is omitted because it is specified by `expected_extensions`
 * The length of `extensions` is omitted because `allow_additional` is false, the number of items in `extensions` (i.e., 1) is known in advance.

+The only exception to this rule is `ClientHello.profile_id`, which is processed before the profile is known.

 ## Record Layer

 The only cTLS records that are sent in plaintext are handshake records